 "Only two or three others in the country are worse than Camp Croft," said Wayne Bogan, project manager with the Corps of Engineers.

-Bogan's job is to oversee the cleanup of the

-gogan cleanup of the former military site, which opened in 1941.
+Bogan's job is to oversee the cleanup of the former military site, which opened in 1941.
 From then until it closed in 1947, 250,000 men were trained in Spartanburg as replacements for troops in Europe.